davidh6164/davidh6164.github.io/_posts/2018-04-06-image-overlays.md

 ****

 ## Codepen
-You can check out all the code and live examples of custom counters at [Codepen](https://codepen.io/davidh6164/).
+You can check out all the code and live examples of image overlays at [Codepen](https://codepen.io/davidh6164/).

 ****